m-m-adams/NorthsecWriteup/Weakhash/readme.md

 Once we find those two keys, they can be combined, percent encoded, and submitted to the form to change the grade.
 To work this solution takes about 2^(n) space and log(n)/(n) time, where n is the number of hashes you generate to match.

 My code to do this is in MITM.go.
 It fills your ram with hash/key pairs, then goes into the decryption stage and keeps going until it finds a match.
 With 8 threads and 32gb of ram it takes about 25 minutes.
-Unfortunately, I hadn't worked out the counter increments during Northsec, so the code was massively less efficient and couldn't finish in time.

 ## Counter increments